mariochampion/beehelpful/README.md

+##hello! this is eliana testing makinig pull requests!
 # BeeHelpful
 ### A quick python example for teaching eliana some python.
 ### But specifically a tool to take N letters, make words, and check if they exist.